 High demand, combined with difficult enforcement issues, attracts transnational criminal networks also involved in money laundering and trafficking in arms and narcotics.
 High prices for wildlife products breed corruption, threatening the rule of law and thwarting economic development in supply countries.

 While it is impossible to precisely track these animal populations, illicit killings are reaching crisis proportions.
-There are only about 25,000 rhinos on earth, down from 600,000 in the mid 20th century.
-In South Africa, where most rhinos live, a rhino is killed every 13 hours for its horn.
-There are roughly 600,000 elephants in Africa, one-third the number a few decades ago.
-Experts estimate that 25,000 African elephants were killed in 2011 for their ivory.
+There are only about 28,000 rhinos on earth, down from 600,000 in the mid 20th century.
+In South Africa, where most rhinos live, a rhino is killed every 9 hours for its horn.
+There are between 470,000 and 690,000 elephants in Africa, roughly one-third the number a few decades ago.
+Experts estimate that 35,000 African elephants were killed in 2013 for their ivory.
 (There are no reliable numbers on elephants in South Asia.)
 Fewer tigers are being killed, yet there is a conservation crisis.
 Today roughly 3,200 tigers remain in the wild, 3 percent of the number a century ago.
-Tigers have become extinct in 11 out of the 24 Asian countries where they once thrived.
+Tigers now exist in less than 7 percent of their historic range.

 Local rangers and law enforcement authorities often are no match for poachers armed with AK-47s and grenade launchers or the trafficking networks that try to corrupt government officials to facilitate moving the poached animal parts across borders.
 Authorities warn that in some countries proceeds from poached wildlife likely finance the purchase of weapons and ammunition, exacerbating regional conflict.

 Wildlife trafficking also may pose a public health risk.
 Up to 75 percent of human diseases — such as SARS, avian influenza or Ebola virus — may be caused by infectious agents transmitted from animals to humans.
-The illicit trade of animals or their parts bypasses public health controls and can put human populations at risk for disease, according to officials from the State Department's Bureau of Oceans, Environment and Science.
+The illicit trade of animals or their parts bypasses public health controls and can put human populations at risk for disease, according to officials from the State Department’s Bureau of Oceans and International Environmental and Scientific Affairs.

 “Just Say No”